hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

   - hpe-greenlake-for-private-cloud-enterprise
 ---
 <style> li { font-size: 27px; line-height: 33px; max-width: none; } </style>

 ### Overview

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster, view details about existing clusters, and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

-In this blog post, I will describe how to use Kasten K10 to backup and restore stateful applications deployed in a K8s cluster in HPE GreenLake for Private Cloud Enterprise.
-Kasten K10 leverages the volume snapshot capability in HPE Container Storage Interface (CSI) driver for K8s, which allows it to connect to various HPE storage systems in K8s.
-It offers a powerful and intuitive interface and platform that enables to easily backup and restore persistent volumes of the stateful applications in the cluster.
+This blog post will show you how to backup and restore the stateful applications deployed in a K8s cluster in HPE GreenLake for Private Cloud Enterprise using Kasten K10.
+Kasten K10 uses the volume snapshot capability in HPE Container Storage Interface (CSI) driver for K8s to connect to different HPE storage systems and take volume snapshots of persistent volumes in K8s.
+It provides a user-friendly and intuitive interface and platform for easy and reliable backup and restore of the stateful applications running in the cluster.

-### Prerequisites

-Before starting, make sure you meet the following requirements:

-* A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
-* The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster
-* The [Helm](https://helm.sh/docs/intro/install/) CLI tool, version 3.12.1 or later
-* The o﻿ptional mysql CLI tool, for accessing the deployed sample MySQL database service

 ### Kasten K10

 Kasten K10 is a data management platform purpose-built for K8s that was developed by Kasten.
 Following Veeam acquisition of Kasten early in 2020, Kasten K10 is often referred to as Kasten by Veeam.

-Kasten K10 has been named [a Leader and Outperformer in GigaOm’s K8s Data Protection report for the third consecutive year]( https://www.veeam.com/news/kasten.html).
+Kasten K10 has been named [a Leader and Outperformer in GigaOm’s K8s Data Protection report for the third consecutive year](https://www.veeam.com/news/kasten.html).
 It offers an easy-to-use, scalable, and secure system for K8s backup/restore, disaster recovery and mobility of K8s applications.

 Apart from direct integration with a number of storage providers, Kasten K10 supports invoking volume snapshots operations via the CSI driver for K8s.
 By using the volume snapshot capability in the CSI driver for K8s, Kasten K10 can access different types of storage systems that enables you to backup and restore persistent volumes of the stateful applications running on K8s.

 ### HPE CSI driver for K8s